Love of God: "Philotheos" and "theophilos"

+Hinduism

-HinduismBhakti is a Sanskrit term meaning "loving devotion to the supreme God".
+Bhakti is a Sanskrit term meaning "loving devotion to the supreme God".
 A person who practices bhakti is called a bhakta.
 Hindu writers, theologians, and philosophers have distinguished nine forms of bhakti, which can be found in the Bhagavata Purana and works by Tulsidas.
 The philosophical work Narada Bhakti Sutras, written by an unknown author (presumed to be Narada), distinguishes eleven forms of love.

 Bhakti movements

 Devotees of Krishna worship him in different emotional, transcendental raptures, known as rasas.
 Two major systems of Krishna worship developed, each with its own philosophical system.
 These two systems are aishwaryamaya bhakti and madhuryamaya bhakti.
 Aishwaryamaya bhakti is revealed in the abode of queens and kingdom of Krishna in Dwaraka.
 Madhuryamaya Bhakti is revealed in the abode of Braja.
 Thus Krishna is variously worshipped according to the development of devotee's taste in worshipping the Supreme Personality of Godhead, Sri Krishna, as father, friend, master, beloved and many different varieties which are all extraordinary.
 Krishna is famous as Makhanchor, or butter thief.
 He loved to eat butter and is the beloved of his little village in Gokul.
 These are all transcendental descriptions.
 Thus they are revealed to the sincere devotees in proportion to the development in their love of Godhead.
 Vaishnavism is a form of monotheism, sometimes described as 'polymorphic monotheism', with implication that there are many forms of one original deity, defined as belief in a single unitary deity who takes many forms.
 In Krishnaism this deity is Krishna, sometimes referred as intimate deity – as compared with the numerous four-armed forms of Narayana or Vishnu.
 It may refer to either of the interrelated concepts of the love of God towards creation, the love of creatures towards God or relationship between the two as in bhakti.